Out of the mouth of a babe?

 Most beauty therapists and cosmetic physicians will steer clear of the eye area for fear of getting any of the peel in your eyes or because the skin is thinner and too delicate.
 A fair concern, although I do believe if you are in the hands of a skilled and confident practitioner, it can be done, and the results are worth any initial discomfort or redness.

 Laser Therapy.
-I’m a fan of laser for improving the skin, but when it comes to dark circles, some say it can help, while others say not so much.
+I’m a fan of lasers for improving the skin, but when it comes to dark circles, some say it can help, while others say not so much.
 In any case, it will depend on the underlying causes.
-Once again if you decide on laser, the overall improvement to your skin and the boost to your collagen will make a big difference and potentially alleviate the appearance of dark circles.
+Once again, if you decide on laser, the overall improvement to your skin and the boost to your collagen will make a big difference and potentially alleviate the appearance of dark circles.
 Get a full professional consult first so you can make a well-considered and informed decision before you proceed.

 Finally, what about home remedies?